 On the installation page for Mac OSX, the hard disk/disk partition should now be showing up.
 Select it, and then click the "Customize" button on the bottom left.
 This is where using a distro becomes really useful: iAtkos allows you to install extra Hackintosh drivers and kexts, straight from the Mac OS X Lion installer.
 The "Customize" page essentially does the same thing as Multibeast, though the layout (and most of the names of the options) are different.

 guide to Multibeast.
 Otherwise, you can figure out the rest in Step 6, where you'll actually set up your Hackintosh with Multibeast.

 After you're done with the "Customize" page, install Mountain Lion.
 This will take at least 30 minutes.

 To enter boot flags, manually restart your computer by pressing your computer's power button.
 Then, once you've booted back into the iAtkos menu, try type any necessary boot flags before pressing the enter/return key.
 Check out this list of common boot flags for reference ( PCIRootUID=0 and -x are two popular boot flags).

 Multibeast is a collection of kext files that you'll need to install for your Hackintoshes to have sound, internet, a high resolution screen, and more.
 Different Hackintosh builds require different Multibeast setups, though most setups are very similar.
 Find out what Multibeast options you need to install.
 If you have a Gigabyte GA-P67A-D3-B3 motherboard like me, check out my own Multibeast setup.

 Once that's done with, you should be running a fully functional copy of OS X Mountain Lion on your PC.
+If you plan on updating Mac OS X in the future, check out our guide to updating your Hackintosh.
 Congratulations!